Lightweight Face Oils for Natural Glow

 What makes a face oil lightweight versus heavy?

-The weight of a face oil depends on its fatty acid composition.
+The weight of a face oil depends on its fatty acid makeup.
 Oils high in linoleic acid (like rosehip, grapeseed, hemp seed) absorb quickly and feel lightweight.
 Oils high in oleic acid (like olive, avocado, coconut) feel heavier.

 Can oily skin use face oils?